keshavbasanwal/myBookLibrary/README.md

 - Sapiens: A Brief History of Humankind by Yuval Noah Harari

+- Harry Potter and the Methods of Rationality by Eliezer Yudkowsky

 - The Blue Castle by L.M.
 Montgomery

 - The Hitchhiker's Trilogy by Douglas Adams